 How many hours per week does a fractional CTO work for one client?

 Typically four to six hours at the advisor tier, ten to fifteen at fractional, fifteen to twenty at embedded.
 Do not be impressed by a higher number.
-Good fractional CTOs leverage senior judgement, not hours.
+Good fractional CTOs trade on senior judgement, not hours logged.

 Can a fractional CTO replace a technical co-founder?

 For a specific stretch, yes.
-Fractional cannot replace the equity stake, commitment, and full-time bandwidth of a co-founder over years.
-It is a bridge, not a destination.
+They cannot replace the equity stake, full-time bandwidth, and multi-year commitment of a co-founder.
+Treat fractional as a bridge, not a destination.

 Do fractional CTOs take equity?

 Some do, some do not.
 A typical arrangement is a lower cash rate in exchange for 0.25 to 1 percent equity on a four-year vest, or pure cash at full rate.
-I personally prefer cash with a small advisory grant when it fits, because it keeps incentives clean.
+I personally prefer cash with a small advisory grant when it fits.
+Keeps incentives clean.

 What is the minimum engagement length?